 This chapter was originally supposed to be on graphic medicine but I started working on this chapter in summer 2020 when the city I live in was the epicenter of the coronavirus pandemic.
 When I began drawing about the pandemic (outside the scope of my dissertation) it was to cope with the isolation and with the grief of losing a loved one to Covid-19 complications, but it eventually turned into a larger exploration of the commodification of healthcare in the US, medical racism, wealth disparity and how Covid-19 has exposed the existing inequities in our socioeconomic structure.
 I approach the subject from my position as an immigrant in the United States so I also cover how, in India, the government's lack of contingency plan's for the working class affected thousands of migrant workers who lost their livelihoods (in some cases, their lives) in the wake of the nationwide lockdown that was meant to curb the virus spread.
 Excerpt from this chapter to be published in the debut title of Graphic Mundi

-I am also in the early stages of working on a chapter on the use visual metaphors in comics to give a tangible form to the invisible illnesses.
+I am in the early stages of working on a chapter on the use visual metaphors in comics to give a tangible form to the invisible illnesses.
 A part of this work is currently under review for a MLA volume on Neurodiversity.

 In all of these classes I have used the same basic principles I do in my own work.
 One of the major assignments in these classes is a "Visual Annotation Project", inspired by Nick Sousanis's classes on comics--the resources of which, Nick generously shares with the world.
 The other is a "Make Your Own Comic" project that I have found students tend to have a lot of fun with.
 I am attaching some examples of the former category below (shared with permission from the students).

-Earlier this year, I wrote an article on Gradhacker, Insider Higher Ed on teaching with multi-modal projects.
+Last year, I wrote an article on Gradhacker, Insider Higher Ed on teaching with multi-modal projects.
 You can read it here.